google/EarlGrey/docs/install-and-run.md

 #### Step 2: Add EarlGrey as a framework dependency

-  1. After your test target (for example, *SampleAppTests*) is set up, you now need to add EarlGrey as a framework dependency.
-To do so, add EarlGrey as a dependency to the test target in your `Podfile`.
-  2. Because EarlGrey must be embedded within the app under test, we need to add certain Build Phases and Scheme changes to the **Test Target**.
-We recommend using our earlgrey gem to install any dependencies.
-You can use it by running `gem install earlgrey`.
-In case you are using an earlier version of the EarlGrey CocoaPod, please peruse this [doc](https://github.com/google/EarlGrey/tree/master/docs/versions.md) to find the corresponding EarlGrey gem version and any syntax changes.
-To download a particular version of the gem, use `gem install earlgrey -v x.y.z`.

-  You need to require this gem in a post_install hook using the project's name, the test target's name, and the name of the xcscheme file as is shown in the below example for `1.0.0`:
+  1. In the test target's section in your `Podfile`, add EarlGrey as a dependency.
+  2. Use the `configure_for_earlgrey` method from the [EarlGrey gem](https://rubygems.org/gems/earlgrey)
+     in your `post_install` actions to add Build Settings and Scheme changes to the **Test Target** for embedding EarlGrey in your app.
+To use the setup gem, use `gem install earlgrey` before `pod install`.

+  Use the patten shown in the following Podfile to setup EarlGrey with the latest CocoaPods:

   ```ruby
   PROJECT_NAME = 'SampleApp'